The Prisoner: Filming

-Filming began with the shooting of the series' opening sequence in London on 28 August 1966, with location work beginning on 5 September 1966, primarily in Portmeirion village near Porthmadog, North Wales.
+Filming began with the shooting of the series' opening sequence in London on 28 August 1966, with location work beginning on 5 September 1966, primarily in Portmeirion, North Wales.
 This location partially inspired the show.
 At the request of Portmeirion's architect Clough Williams-Ellis, the main location for the series was not disclosed until the opening credits of the final episode, where it was described as "The Hotel Portmeirion, Penrhyndeudraeth, North Wales".
 Many local residents were recruited as extras.
 The Village setting was further augmented by the use of the backlot facilities at MGM-British Studios in Borehamwood.

-Additionally, filming of a key sequence of the opening credits—and of exterior location filming for three episodes—took place at 1 Buckingham Place in London, which at the time was a private residence; it doubled as Number Six's home.
+Additionally, filming of a key sequence of the opening credits—and of exterior location filming for three episodes—took place at 1 Buckingham Place in Westminster, which at the time was a private residence, presented as Number Six's home.
 The building is now a highlight of Prisoner location tours, and currently houses the headquarters of the Royal Warrant Holders Association.
 The episodes "Many Happy Returns", "The Girl Who Was Death" (the cricket match for which was filmed at four locations, with the main sequences filmed at Eltisley in Cambridgeshire) and "Fall Out" also made use of extensive location shooting in London and other locations.

-At the time, most British television was broadcast in black and white, but to reach the critical American audience, the show was filmed in colour.
+At the time, most British television was broadcast in black and white, but the show was filmed in colour to reach the American audience.